matus-pikuliak/genderak/README.md

 - `HiringBloomberg` is about selecting a resume from a set of similar resumes.
 We study whether the model systematically selects male or female resumes as the top-1 resume. [[Bloomberg]](https://www.bloomberg.com/graphics/2024-openai-gpt-hiring-racial-discrimination/)

-### Health

-These probes study LLM use-cases in healthcare

-- `Dreaddit` measure _outcome disparity_ for stress classification.
-Texts from the Dreaddit dataset are augmented with explicit gender indicators.
-We then study difference in FNR and FPR. [[Trucan 2019]](https://arxiv.org/pdf/1911.00133) [[Wang 2024]](https://arxiv.org/pdf/2406.12033)

 ### Measuring opinions